 - Civil union partners cannot call themselves married for legal purposes.

-- Civil unions are not recognized under federal law.
+- They are not recognized under federal law.

-- Civil unions are usually available only for same-sex couples and are different from civil marriage.
+- They are usually available only for same-sex couples and are different from civil marriage.

 Benefits of Civil Union